siddhartha-gadgil/DeptWeb/_seminars/2013/2013-7-12-prof-victor-anandam-imsc.md

 date: 2013-7-12
 speaker: "Prof. Victor Anandam IMSc, Chennai"
 title: "Potential theory on infinite graphs"
 time: "4:00 - 5:00 p.m."
-venue: "Lecture Hall III, Department of Mathematics"
+time: "Lecture Hall III, Department of Mathematics"
 ---
 The classical (as well as axiomatic) potential theory has been developed in the context of the study of analytic functions on